-- If you get an error that no appropriate product reader was found, the zip file contents may have been corrupted.
-Make sure that all SNAP updates have been applied (Section C), restart S1TBX, and download the GRD granule again. - Note that as new products are generated during S1TBX processing, they will be displayed in the Product Explorer window numbered sequentially (in square brackets) in the order in which they were generated (Figure 5).
+- a.
+If you get an error that no appropriate product reader was found, make sure that all updates have been applied (Section C), restart S1TBX, and re-download the GRD granule; the zip file contents may have been corrupted. - 4.
+Note that as new products are generated during S1TBX processing, they will be displayed in the Product Explorer window numbered sequentially (in square brackets) in the order in which they were generated (Figure 5).